It is the beginning of the year and what better time to sit down and think more intentionally about how we organize the hard part of our practice.

 - You can then link each work to a sub-page that has expanded information on each production (more press quotes, a full list of past tours, a photo gallery, videos).

 - Include a list of your works with press quotes.
 You can also link the press quotes to the actual full versions online.

-- Add a web form so that interested people can contact you.
-You can also list your mailing address (if it’s not your home address), and your email contact (if you have a plugin that encrypts your email on the page so that spam spiders can’t capture it and start spamming you)
+- Add a webform so that interested people can contact you.
+You can also list your mailing address (if it’s not your home address), and your email contact (if you have a plugin that encrypts your email on the page so that spam crawlers can’t capture it and start spamming you)

 - This page should be password protected and is only for presenters who are supporting or presenting your work.

 - On this page, you should have links to:

 - 300 dpi press photos for each of your works that are available for presentation or touring.

 - Press packet in PDF form (We’ll cover this later in the series)